 Where the circumstances are such as to lead a teacher to believe that a pupil has embarked upon, or is contemplating, a course of conduct which is likely to place her at physical risk or in breach of the law, the teacher has a general responsibility to ensure that the pupil is aware of the implications and is urged to seek advice.
-In such circumstances, the teacher should inform the head teacher.
-The head teacher should arrange for the pupil to be counselled if appropriate and, where the pupil is under age, for the parents to be made aware, preferably by the pupil herself (and in that case checking that it has been done).
+In such circumstances, the teacher should inform the Headteacher.
+The Headteacher should arrange for the pupil to be counselled if appropriate and, where the pupil is under age, for the parents to be made aware, preferably by the pupil themselves (and in that case checking that it has been done).
 Circ.
 5/94 para.40.

-If there is any disclosure which indicates that a student is at risk of or has experienced abuse it is essential that this is reported using the My Concern platform or using a green form if unable to access the school system.
+If there is any disclosure which indicates that a student is at risk of or has experienced abuse it is essential that the designated teacher for child protection is informed immediately.